Check out the latest look into Nittany Lion track and field practice

 Kelly arrived at Rutgers in 2001, helping the Scarlet Knights to outstanding success in the Big East Conference, including three conference team titles.
 Individually, Kelly has guided 19 Big East Champions, as well as 45 All-Big East performers.
 In 2004, his athletes swept the top three spots in the decathlon at the Big East Outdoor Championships.
 Over his career, Kelly has led six athletes to the NCAA Championships.

 An outstanding athlete in his own right, Kelly was a three-time All-American in the decathlon while competing at Kutztown University, earning runner-up honors at the 1998 NCAA Outdoor Championships.
-In 1998, Kelly, who still owns Kutztown school records in the decathlon and 110-met hurdles, was named Pennsylvania State Athlete Conference (PSAC) Athlete of the Year.
-He is also a Kutztown Hall of Fame inductee, and a member of the Golden Bears' "Top 30 Athletes of the 20th Century."
-Kelly earned his B.A in Political Science in 1999.
+In 1998, Kelly, who still owns Kutztown school records in the decathlon and 110-meter hurdles, was named Pennsylvania State Athlete Conference (PSAC) Athlete of the Year.
+He is also a Kutztown Hall of Fame inductee, and a member of the Golden Bears' "Top 30 Athletes of the 20th Century" Kelly earned his B.A in Political Science in 1999.

 Prior to Rutgers, Kelly spent several seasons at Lehigh University, coaching all Mountain Hawk throwers.
 He is married to Maisha Kelly, who is a Senior Associate Director of Athletics and Senior Woman Administrator at Bucknell University.